isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://npss.org.sg/" rel="noopener nofollow" target="_blank">Nature Photographic Society Singapore (NPSS)</a></strong> specialises
-in taking nature photos such as Avian/Wildlife, Macro, and landscape.
+in taking nature photos such as Avian/Wildlife, macro, and landscape.
 Our booth will have photo exhibits showing members works, in addition to logo.
 There will be a demonstration of how to take live macro photos at the booth and video clips of the society’s activities.
 We will also show how to take